 My second encounter came while preaching in Nebraska.
 Two young couples moved into the area.
 We enjoyed having them as a part of the group, but rumblings were soon heard that they were spreading false doctrine in private Bible studies.
 I asked and received a copy of a book called Freedom’s Ring by Cecil Hooks.
 Reading through it, I realized that it sounded very familiar.
 It was Holt’s teachings repackaged.
 After a series of confrontations both public and private, the couples left, along with two new converts that they had influenced.

-Cecil Hooks’ web site has extensive links to the writings of W. Carl Ketcherside and Leroy Garrett.
+Cecil Hooks’ website has extensive links to the writings of W. Carl Ketcherside and Leroy Garrett.
 Charles Holt acknowledges that his views stem from his reading of W. Carl Ketcherside and Leroy Garrett [“The Editor and His ‘Admirers’– Some Observations,” The Examiner, Vol. 4, No. 4].
-Carl Ketcherside was influenced by Daniel Sommer, editor of the Octographic Review, which was also called American Christian Review.
+Carl Ketcherside was influenced by Daniel Sommer, editor of the Octographic Review, which was also called the American Christian Review.
 Sommer opposed the idea of located preachers.
-Later in Ketcherside’s life he became fascinated with the idea of unity, renounced many of his old beliefs and began promoting acceptance of all believers in Christ.
+Later in Ketcherside’s life, he became fascinated with the idea of unity, renounced many of his old beliefs, and began promoting the acceptance of all believers in Christ.
 [Scott Harp,”The Life of Carl Ketcherside,” ].
 It is the later Ketcherside teachings that were picked up by Garrett, Holt, and Hooks.

-The tenet that preachers should not be located and supported at one congregation is advocated by what is commonly called the mutual edification movement.
+The tenet that preachers should not be located at and supported by one congregation is advocated by what is commonly called the mutual edification movement.
 Carl Ketcherside, Leroy Garret, Charles Holt, and Cecil Hooks are all apologists for this movement.

 “The Examiner.
 This movement, spearheaded by Charles Holt, opposed the traditional eldership as a self-perpetuating, back-room decision making, board.
 It called for an end to the concept of the located preacher and the local church treasury.
 The movement had minimal effect on the churches generally, though some individuals adopted the view and separated themselves from the local church.”
 [Ferrel Jenkins, “Please Don’t Call Us ‘Anti’,” Pepperdine University Bible Lectures, May 1, 1998].

 We should be aware of the history behind these teachings.
-When we were dealing with the false teaching in La Vista, people were repeatedly stating that the ideas advocated seem like a jumbled mess without a unifying core.
-Knowing the history, it can be explained in Ketcherside’s shifting beliefs that was picked up wholesale by others.
+When we were dealing with the false teaching in La Vista, people were repeatedly stating that the ideas advocated seemed like a jumbled mess without a unifying core.
+Knowing the history, it can be explained in Ketcherside’s shifting beliefs that were picked up wholesale by others.